brikcss/git-hooks/README.md

 ### `pre-push-check-stage`

 This hook ensures stage is not "dirty" prior to running `git push`.
 No configuration necessary, just add to husky's configuration as shown above.

+### `github-zip`

+This hook is intended for use with [Travis](http://travis-ci.org) or similar continuous integration build tools.
+It grabs files recently published to NPM and compresses them into both a `.zip` and `.tgz` file.
+This allows you to release the same exact files to GitHub as were released on NPM.